 Day 8 — Karongwe Private Game Reserve

-Enjoy early morning and afternoon safari drives with our local guides, searching for buffaloes, elephants, leopards, lions, and rhinos – Africa's famed Big Five.
-In our down time, relax at the camp, take a walk around the grounds or enjoy a cool drink on the deck.
+Enjoy early morning and afternoon safari drives with our local guides, searching for buffaloes, elephants, leopards, lions, and rhinos–Africa's famed "big five."
+Later, relax at the camp, take a walk around the grounds, or enjoy a cool drink on the deck.
 (B,L,D)

 Days 9 & 10 — Karongwe Private Game Reserve/Johannesburg/Victoria Falls